Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/UAN_Ansible_Roles.md

 ##### `customer_uan_rules`

-`customer_uan_rules` is as list of interface rules used for constructing `ifrule-<customer_uan_routes.name>` files.
+`customer_uan_rules` is a list of interface rules used for constructing `ifrule-<customer_uan_routes.name>` files.

 ```yaml